-The latter two figures use total personal income from all sources as the denominator, but an alternative way to depict a county's reliance on transfers is as a fraction of wage-earning potential; that is, a measure of an average wage replacement rate.
+Figure 10 shows that over the next 45 years greater reliance on transfers was widespread, with the possible exception of some of the most economically vibrant major urban centers and select rural counties.
+However, the counties with very high rates, in excess of 1 in 5 dollars, continue to be found in rural areas, and in particular those areas most associated with persistent potential; that is, a measure of an average wage replacement rate.
 Figures 13 and 14 reproduce the income maintenance figures as a share of wage earnings in the county, where the denominator is based on wages from the place of work, meaning that it contains wages of those who reside in the county as well as commuter workers into the county.
 This broader definition better captures wage potential in a county than wages from residents alone.
 Figure 13 suggests that in 1970 the five persistently poor regions and parts of the central valley of California were already heavily income-maintenance transfer reliant (shares $\geq$ 9%).
 By 2015, however, the economic dislocation of the past five decades spread throughout much of the rural South and Southwest, but also to the fishing, forestry, and mining dependent counties in upper New England, the Pacific Northwest, and upper Midwest.